What is Cholesterol?

 - Eat healthy fats:

-- Cut down on calories, salt, added sugars and portion sizes.
+- Cut down on processed foods, salt, added sugars, and portion sizes.
 This is even more important if you are overweight, have high blood pressure or have high blood sugar.

 Watch Your Weight